COLUMN-Coronavirus and the impact on oil consumption: Kemp

 Eventually, when enough individuals have contracted the disease, developed immunity, recovered, and are no longer susceptible, the transmission rate will decline, which is why epidemics eventually fade out.
 R will eventually decline below 1 because there are simply not enough susceptible individuals left in the population for the virus to continue spreading, as many have already been exposed and died or recovered.

-Containment measures aim to bring down the transmission rate more rapidly through quarantine, social distancing, canceling public events, focusing on super-spreaders, such as healthcare workers, and intensified personal hygiene.
+Containment measures aim to bring down the transmission rate more rapidly through quarantine, social distancing, cancelling public events, focusing on super-spreaders, such as healthcare workers, and intensified personal hygiene.
 CASE FATALITY RATES

 The case fatality rate measures the number of infected individuals who eventually die of the disease or complications, such as secondary bacterial infections.
 One reason the pandemic of 1918 proved so deadly is that in an era before antibiotics many of those who contracted viral influenza went on to contract bacterial pneumonia.